The OVMA Insurance Program (OIP) provides practice owners and non-owner members with the best insurance coverage options available to veterinarians.

 Do I need cyber insurance to protect my practice?

+Every business that hosts, stores, shares or transmits proprietary and confidential data has cyber exposure.
 While cyber attacks are almost impossible for you to predict, you can protect your business in the event of an exposure.
-The ACTAPROTECT program is pleased to announce the launch of their Cyber, Privacy, and Media Risks (CPM) policy.
+The OVMA Insurance Program is pleased to announce the launch of its Cyber, Privacy, and Media Risks (CPM) policy.

 The CPM policy was designed to protect your practice from these kinds of unfortunate situations.